dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 ## Running the Application  {#runcode}

-To put it all together, you need to start streaming data, consume that data and store it in the database table, and then use the data from the table.

 1. [Use Spark Submit to run the application](#submitapp).
 2. [Run the Kafka Producer to stream data](#runproducer) to start streaming weather data.
 3. [Use the table](#usetable).